-Emergency phones and call boxes are located throughout most campus buildings and in each parking lot.
+Emergency phones and call boxes are located throughout most campus buildings and in each parking lot, at the Main and Dillingham campuses.
 These phones and call boxes provide individuals on campus with access to the Public Safety Department in the event of an emergency.